-With fall on the horizon, cold and flu season is almost upon us.
-As you might be returning to the office, your baby will be returning to daycare.
+With spring on the horizon, cold and allergy season is almost upon us.
+As you might be returning to the office from the holidays festivities, your baby will be returning to daycare.
 It's likely your baby will come home from daycare with the sniffles – but don't fret!
-Mucus is a prevalent problem new parents face during their baby's first cold and flu season.
+Mucus is a prevalent problem new parents face during their baby's first cold and allergy season.
 It is a challenging problem when it comes to dry, hard-to-remove mucus.
-Unfortunately, our little ones aren't spared the sniffles of cold and flu season, and our babies inevitably get stuffy noses, too, much to every parent's chagrin.
+Unfortunately, our little ones aren't spared the sniffles of cold and allergy season, and our babies inevitably get stuffy noses, too, much to every parent's chagrin.
 We know that a stuffed-up baby means an unhappy baby, which means unhappy (and very tired!) parents.
 Thankfully, there are plenty of baby booger remedies for your little bear.

 Mucus can be an issue not only because it makes your baby feel terrible but because hard boogers are particularly challenging to get out of their tiny noses!
 As a new parent (or even a seasoned one), you might find it challenging to know how best to help your baby when you aren't sure of the underlying cause of their symptoms.
 However, rest assured because there are a few effective ways to get dry boogers out of a baby's nose and clear up their congestion.
 To remove these pesky boogers, we have compiled some of the best information and tips for you here.
 We hope this information helps!